ono-midori/ono-midori.github.io/techs/zguide.md

 zmsg_t  *mdcli_send    (mdcli_t *self, char *service, zmsg_t **request_p);
 ```

-That’s it.
+That's it.
 We open a session to the broker, send a request message, get a reply message back, and eventually close the connection.
-Here’s a sketch for the worker API:
+Here's a sketch for the worker API:

 ```c++
 mdwrk_t *mdwrk_new     (char *broker,char *service);